 How our fellowship works

-The two-year fellowships will create structured opportunities for twenty early-career researchers at our academic partner institutions to work with senior academic and practitioner mentors from Africa and leading researchers from the University of Leeds in the UK.
-This will enable the early-career researchers to conduct impact-focused interdisciplinary research related to African food systems, build lasting research networks across Africa and the UK, and develop their skills to translate and communicate their research effectively to diverse audiences.
+The two-year fellowships create structured opportunities for twenty early-career researchers at our academic partner institutions to work with senior academic and practitioner mentors from Africa and leading researchers from the University of Leeds in the UK.
+This enables early-career researchers to conduct impact-focused interdisciplinary research related to African food systems, build lasting research networks across Africa and the UK, and develop their skills to translate and communicate their research effectively to diverse audiences.